unsplash/sum-types-io-ts/docs/modules/index.ts.md

 import * as t from 'io-ts'
 import { nullaryFrom } from '@unsplash/sum-types-io-ts'

-// This will decode any object to null and encode to an empty object. nullaryFrom({})(t.type({}))
+// This will decode any object to null and encode to an empty object.
+Instead

-// Equivalent to `nullary`.
+// consider `nullary`.
-nullaryFrom(null)(t.null)
+nullaryFrom({})(t.type({}))
 ```

 Added in v0.7.0